Police seek clues to gunman’s Toronto rampage

-The mass shooting in Toronto’s Greektown neighborhood stunned people in a normally safe city, already unsettled by an attack just three months ago when a man used a van to plow over pedestrians on a downtown sidewalk, killing 10 people and injuring 14 in an attack apparently aimed at women.
+The mass shooting in the Greektown district stunned people in a normally safe city that just three months ago saw a man use a van to plow over pedestrians on a sidewalk in another Toronto district, killing 10 people and injuring 14 in an attack apparently aimed at women.

 “While we did our best to seek help for him throughout his life of struggle and pain, we could never imagine that this would be his devastating and destructive end,” the family said.
 “Our hearts are in pieces for the victims and for our city as we all come to grips with this terrible tragedy.
 We will mourn those who were lost for the rest of our lives.”

-Investigators searched the low-income apartment that Hussain shared with his parents and siblings on Thorncliffe Park Drive in the eastern part of the city, and removed boxes of potential evidence overnight.
-An autopsy on Hussain was expected Tuesday.
+Investigators searched the low-income apartment that Hussain shared with his parents and siblings on Thorncliffe Park Drive in the eastern part of the city.
+They removed boxes of potential evidence overnight.
+An autopsy on Hussain was expected to take place on Tuesday.

-Among those killed, was 18-year-old Reese Fallon, a recent high school graduate who volunteered for Canada’s Liberal Party and was to attend McMaster University in the fall.
-Officials did not identify the other fatality, a 10-year-old girl, or name any of the 13 wounded, who included six women and girls, and seven men.
-The wounded ranged in age from 17 to 59.
+One of those slain was identified as 18-year-old Reese Fallon, a recent high school graduate who volunteered for Canada’s Liberal Party and was to attend McMaster University in the fall.
+Her family said they were devastated.

 Flags at Toronto City Hall as well as at Fallon’s former high school, Malvern CI, were lowered to half-staff.

-According to videos and witness accounts, the assailant, clad all in black, was seen walking quickly down a sidewalk on Danforth Avenue, firing a handgun into shops and restaurants in Greektown, a district of expensive homes, eateries and cafes.
+Videos and witness accounts of the shootings portrayed a man dressed in black walking quickly down a sidewalk on Danforth Avenue, using a handgun to fire into shops and restaurants in the Greektown area of expensive homes, eateries and cafes.

 At the corner of Danforth and Logan, where some of the shots were fired, about 50 people milled about on a small square Monday evening, talking in several languages.
 They expressed shock at a shooting in such a neighborhood.

-Some hugged, some wept, and many said they wondered how the attacker obtained a gun in a country with far stricter gun laws than in the neighboring U.S. People signed a makeshift memorial reading: “We are Danforth strong.”
+Some hugged, some wept, and many said they wondered how the attacker obtained a gun in a country with far stricter gun laws than in the neighboring U.S. People signed a makeshift memorial made of plywood reading: “We are Danforth strong.”

 “I’m out of my mind just thinking about it.
 It’s Toronto,” said Augustino Speciale, who paused to smell a bouquet of white lilies attached to a lamppost.